-No. 13 SEMO’s 3 keys vs Eastern Illinois: Can the Redhawks run the tab...
+No. 13 SEMO’s 3 keys vs Eastern Illinois; Can the Redhawks run the tab...

 Consensus

 A win against a conference opponent would certainly bolster SEMO’s OVC and national resume.
 At this point, that’s what it’s all about.
-There’s certainly some temptation to think a week down the road when SEMO hosts a solid Tennessee Tech team, but until then, this is a solid measuring stick to see where the Redhawks stand both mentally and execution-wise.
+There’s certainly some temptation to think a week down the road when SEMO hosts a solid Tennessee Tech team but, until then, this is a solid measuring stick to see where the Redhawks stand both mentally and execution-wise.

 And with conference play now in full swing, Matukewicz said it best: “This is a seven-game mission to bring home a championship."